zaneray/scrupulous/README.md

 Scrupulous
 =======

-Scrupulous.js is a super simple inline form validation using HTML5 attributes.
+Scrupulous.js is super simple, client side, inline form validation using HTML5 attributes.
 Add all the standard HTML5 form attributes and call the plugin and it will automatically add inline validation with full styleable elements and class names.

 Scrupulous.js is built around [Bootstrap](http://getbootstrap.com/), using the same class name and HTML structure for simple implementation.
 Not using Bootstrap?
 No problem, just update the class names in the CSS file and with minor changes it should still work fine.